Applied Releases Premium Rate Index Findings for Year-End and Q4 2020

 “At the end of Q4 2020, our data indicates that the market continued to harden as premium rates for Personal Property increased compared to 2019.
 Alternatively, the market for Personal Auto has softened as premium rates decreased at year end 2020 relative to 2019,” said Steve Whitelaw, vice president of Industry & Partner Relations, Applied Systems.
 “As we begin a new year and continue to navigate the effects of the pandemic, the Applied Rating Index will continue to serve as a light post for the industry on trends for Personal Auto and Personal Property insurance premium rates.”

 The Applied Rating Index is a data-driven report of current conditions and trends for Personal Auto and Personal Property insurance premium rates.
-Analyzing more than 1.3 billion quotes completed, the Applied Rating Index measures the increase or decrease in average premium rate trends across Canada.
-Representing more than 80% of the brokerage market and 675 insurer rating plans written by brokers, the Applied Rating Index is the most complete depiction of the premium rate trends being experienced by consumers, brokerages, and their insurers across the Canadian market.
+Analyzing quotes completed, the Applied Rating Index measures the increase or decrease in average premium rate trends across Canada.
+The Applied Rating Index is the most complete depiction of the premium rate trends being experienced by consumers, brokerages, and their insurers across the Canadian market.

 Access the complete quarterly report here.